The Search For Sustainable Denim

 What To Look Out For In Choosing Your Denim

 Like the organic cotton denim we sell at Offset Warehouse, many are hand-woven, so they may have irregularities that make them all the more unique.
 They also tend to be thicker and heavier because of the type of cotton used, although they still feel soft to the touch.
 These are naturally dyed and woven on small looms so have that lovely selvedge feature so sought after in raw denim circles.

-I am sure that we all love the earth.
-Lets protect the planet by choosing to use, design, and wear only raw and sustainable denim, preferably made with organic cotton.
+Let's protect the planet by choosing to use, design, and wear only raw and sustainable denim, preferably made with organic cotton.

 For all the latest news and announcements and make sure you sign up for our newsletters!